 Over the past 12 months, I have used credit card rewards to finance the bulk of our trips to Jamaica, Las Vegas, Denver, New Orleans, London, Paris, and St. Maarten.
-And in the process, I've also cashed in a five-figure sum of hotel loyalty points, airline miles and cash-back rewards.
+And in the process, I've also cashed in a five-figure sum of hotel loyalty points, airline miles and rewards.
 Of course, I blame part of this on my love of family travel, but it also has to do with how I make a living.
 Since I'm a points-and-miles blogger for Frugal Travel Guy, it would be pretty weird if I never went anywhere.

 Aside from the questions I hear about earning points and miles and booking award travel, I get a lot of questions on the financial aspects of these trips.
 Are credit card rewards counted as taxable income?
 How about bank bonuses?
 If the fine print isn't all that specific, how can I tell?

 We've all gotten at least one of these offers in the mail.
 They say something like, “Open a new savings account with XY Bank and receive a $300 bonus after setting up direct deposit” or “Earn a $250 bonus after making 10 qualifying transactions with your bank debit card.”

 Without a doubt, bank bonuses are counted as taxable income that you must claim.
 In fact, the bank you earn a bonus from is expected to send you out a Form 1099 for the bonus amount.
 Is it a pain?
 Yes, but at least you know up front that you will be taxed on any bonus dollars you earn in a regular or business checking account or savings account.
 And those dollars are still free money, right?

 Are Credit Card Rewards Taxable?